|

 Phone: 416.489.3396

-Steve Payne — Editor — steve@hardlines.ca
+Steve Payne — Editor-in-Chief— steve@hardlines.ca

-Geoff McLarney — Associate Editor — geoff@hardlines.ca
+Geoff McLarney — Features Editor — geoff@hardlines.ca

 Rebecca Dumais — Editor — rebecca@hardlines.ca